-Hello, I'm Mike Barker, a product & ux designer with over a decade of digital experience, and a graphic design background.
+Hello, I'm Mike Barker, a designer with over a decade of ux, product & development experience, and a graphic design background.

-At Canadian Tire, I used design sprints to bring stakeholders together to collaborate on a customer-centric mobile app redesign
+At Canadian Tire, I brought stakeholders together to collaborate with design sprints on a customer-centric mobile app redesign

 I worked on a team that took a new approach to retaining customers on a fashion rewards platform

-I led ux at the UK's number one cashback site for 5 years during which time we grew from 300k to over 6 million members
+I led ux & design at the UK's number one cashback site for 5 years during which time we grew from 300k to over 6 million members

-I started working on Quidco before it was spun out from the incubator and eventually joined the team in London from 2010–2015.
+I started working on Quidco while the product was still built at the Tipping Canoe web incubator, and eventually joined the team in London once the site was spun out on its own.
 Quidco gave me my first practical experience with UX research and forever altered the course of my career.

-I'm building SwiftUI Prototyping to give designers tutorials on using SwiftUI to create prototype apps especially for usability testing
+I'm building SwiftUI Prototyping to help designers use SwiftUI for prototyping mobile apps

 The introduction of SwiftUI has enabled easier app front-end development.
 Using SwiftUI, over the more visual Storyboard approach used with UIViewController, front-end development is now more accessible to designers.
 Read more